zeinabourhane/zeinabourhane.github.io/publications.md

 - 1 for Microbial Ecology (Springer).
 IF(2024)=4, JCR rank (2024) 8/52 (Q1)
 - 1 for Thalassas: An International Journal of Marine Sciences (Springer).
 IF(2024)=1, JCR rank (2022) 10/52 (Q1)
 - 1 for Scientific Reports.
 (2024)

+  All stated reviews have been certified by Publons/ ResearcherID: OWA-4138-2025

 ---